University Training and Education

 In addition, the following individuals should receive training:

-- Senior management, including presidents, provosts, chancellors, vice provosts, and other senior management should be educated on these issues. , should be educated on these issues in order to effectively monitor programming as well as accurately represent the University’s stance on these issues.
+- Senior management, including presidents, provosts, chancellors, vice provosts, and other senior management, should be educated on these issues in order to effectively monitor programming as well as accurately represent the University’s stance on these issues.
 This training should heighten consistency between actual practice and the face of the university, including ensuring that senior management do not make victim-blaming statements to the public.

 - Human Resources staff should receive training to ensure that staff is equipped to respond to coworkers experiencing domestic violence.